 They say sleep is good for both the body and the soul, and I’m inclined to agree.
 Sleep is good.
 We like sleep.
 But what if you suddenly found yourself unable to wake up, forever trapped in a dream?
-This exact scenario, however disturbing, is explored in Escape the Dream, a brief puzzler which tasks you with… waking up.
+This exact scenario, however disturbing, is explored in Escape the Dream, a brief puzzler that tasks you with… waking up.

 To answer even one of those questions would be to spoil the game, as the whole experience is built around discovery.
 Figuring out how to progress quickly becomes a puzzle of its own, with the next step not always being downright obvious.
-That is, unless you pay close attention, because while wrapped in slight obscurity, the game does actually hand you the tools needed to advance the story.
+That is unless you pay close attention because while wrapped in slight obscurity, the game does actually hand you the tools needed to advance the story.

 Speaking of advancing… the fact that you’re unable to sidestep unless moving forward does add a sense of urgency, in that it forces you to commit to each action; no way to change your mind or go back.
-Your only option is to press on, and at some point, hopefully wake up from this rather peculiar dream.
-Maybe you’ll learn something, maybe you won’t, but chances are you’ll have acquired some food for thought, if nothing else.
+Your only option is to press on, and at some point, hopefully, wake up from this rather peculiar dream.
+Maybe you’ll learn something, maybe you won’t, but chances are you’ll have acquired some food for thought if nothing else.